 Rural development is a key priority of South Korean development cooperation

-South Korea’s ODA for agriculture (which, as a sector category, includes forestry and fisheries) and rural development has increased continuously over the last five years, reaching US$173 million in 2015 (latest year for which complete data is available) and accounting for 9% of total ODA.
-This is above the average of other members of the OECD’s Development Assistance Committee (OECD DAC; 7%).
+South Korea’s ODA for agriculture (which, as a sector category, includes forestry and fisheries) and rural development has increased continuously between 2010 and 2013, before stabilizing at around US$165-170 million.
+In 2016, funding stood at US$167 million, accounting for 7% of total ODA.
+This is on par with the average of other members of the OECD’s Development Assistance Committee (OECD DAC).

 The focus on rural development is based on the country’s promotion of the New Village Movement.

 South Korea has identified rural development as a priority sector of its development policy, arguing that it can share best practices in this area from its own history as a developing country.
 The focus on rural development is based on the country’s promotion of the New Village Movement (‘Saemaul Undong ODA’) – a community-based approach that improved local economies in the South Korean countryside in the 1970s.
 As the Movement is associated with President Park Chung-hee, the father of impeached President Park Geun-hye, it is expected that the new administration will scrutinize existing projects and set a stronger focus on transparency and effectiveness of implementation.
 Nevertheless, rural development will likely remain a priority of South Korean ODA.
 Among South Korea’s largest agriculture investments in 2016 were Saemaul Undong agriculture development projects in Laos, Vietnam, and Rwanda, all with a focus on local participation and sharing best practices.

 South Korea channeled US$129 million in agriculture ODA bilaterally in 2016, focusing on agricultural development (36%) and rural development (20%).
 For the first time since becoming a member of the OECD DAC, bilateral ODA to agriculture has decreased slightly compared to 2015 (US$137 million), mainly due to lower contributions to agricultural development.